Prime Labeling of Ladders: Introduction

 The notion of prime labeling originated with Entringer and was introduced in \cite{t}.
 Entringer around 1980 conjectured that all trees have a prime labeling.
 Little progress was made on this conjecture until recently where in \cite{h} it is proved that there is an integer $n_0$ such all trees with at least $n_0$ vertices have a prime labeling.
-Beside that, several classes of graphs have been shown to have a prime labeling, see \cite{g} and the aforementioned papers on coprime graphs for more details.
+Besides that, several classes of graphs have been shown to have a prime labeling, see \cite{g} and the aforementioned papers on coprime graphs for more details.
 One of the graph classes for which the existence of prime labeling is unknown are ladders.
 Letting $P_n$ denote the path graph on $n$ vertices, the Cartesian product $P_n\times P_2$ is called the {\em $n$-ladder graph}.
-The following conjecture appeared in \cite{g,v}.

-{\bf Conjecture.} {\sl Ladders have prime labeling.} Partial results on this conjecture have been reported in \cite{b,g,s1,s2,v}.
-Our goal is to prove the conjecture.
+The purpose of this paper is to prove the following theorem. \begin{thm} Ladders have a prime labeling. \end{thm} This result confirms a conjecture of \cite{g,v}.
+Partial results on this conjecture have been reported in \cite{b,g,s1,s2,v}.